 - Nourish’s Guide to Managing Menopause the Natural Way

 For an introduction on menopause and a general overview on how natural supplements can help.

-How to Treat Menopausal Hot Flushed the Natural Way
+- How to Treat Menopausal Hot Flushes the Natural Way

 If you can’t kick those hot flushes to the curb, you can at least learn how to cope with them when they happen.

 - Tips for Defeating the “Drying Effect” During Menopause